buresjan/meshgen/README.md

 Important details:
 - Characteristic length: If a `.geo` template contains `DEFINE_H` and you do not pass `h`, it is inferred from `resolution` using `h ≈ max(1e-4, 1e-3 / resolution)`.
-- Splitting: To guarantee exact equivalence with the no‑split result and Trimesh’s global voxelization, the current implementation performs a single‑pass voxelization and normalizes shape to the expected grid; `split`/`num_processes` are accepted for API compatibility but do not parallelize the voxelization step.
+- Splitting: The mesh is segmented along the leading axis, each segment is voxelized (optionally in parallel via `ProcessPoolExecutor`), and the stitched occupancy is re-closed with a single-voxel binary dilation before the global fill and normalization.
+This seals sub-voxel cracks introduced by segmentation, preserves exact equivalence with the no‑split path, and keeps workloads scalable.
 - Watertightness: The STL route expects a closed surface; a light repair is attempted (normals/winding and hole filling via trimesh) but you should supply closed inputs for reliable filling.
+- Template resolution awareness: The `.geo` route forwards `resolution` into templates as `DEFINE_RESOLUTION`.
+For example, the junction template applies a sub-voxel axial pad derived from `resolution` so the east outlet caps remain filled identically in both pipelines.

 ## Requirements

 The package requires the following Python libraries:

-- `gmsh`
+- `gmsh` (only needed for the `.geo` templated route; STL-only workflows can omit it)
 - `trimesh`
 - `numpy`
 - `scipy`